gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 - If you never flashed your mainboard before, the controller is locked.
 To unlock the flash, use STM32 ST-LINK Utility or openOCD.
 - To flash the processor, use the STM32 ST-LINK Utility as well, ST-Flash utility or Keil by itself.
 - Hold the powerbutton while flashing the firmware, as the controller releases the power latch and switches itself off during flashing

+#### NEXT things that I will do:
+- add sensors and interlocks to algorithm,
+- create a docking station for automatic recharge,
+- realize the mechanical structure,
+- implement safety for automatic stopping blade
+- implement automatic navigation algorithm.